-The deadline for paying is extended by 7 days (from the date shown on the return) if you pay:
+The deadline for paying is extended by 7 days if you pay by:

 Occasional Operator Scheme

-If you are using the Occasional Operator Scheme you do not get any extra time for electronic payments and they must reach HMRC within 7 days of the departure date.
+If you’re using the Occasional Operator Scheme, you don’t get any extra time for electronic payments and they must reach HMRC within 7 days of the departure date.